Determining Your Financial Independence Number

 This means getting a great handle on your current expenses as well as any planned expenses (in retirement), along with hedging the “what ifs” in life by keeping some cash for any plans that go awry is just smart planning.

-Most definitely, you could use some very conservative 3%-3.5% safe withdrawal rates for longer retirement time horizons beyond 30-years but even then, you could end up with far more money than you can spend.
+When it comes to safe withdrawal rates, if that is your thing, I believe you could use some very conservative 3%-3.5% safe withdrawal rates for longer retirement time horizons beyond 30-years and end up just fine.
+Even then, you might end up with a pile of money thanks to positive sequence of returns.

 The future is always unknown.

 Years ago my wife and I set some goals to hopefully retire or at least semi-retire around age 50.
 I would like to think we’re still on track.
 More posts this year will shed some light on that.